Yuanzhe-Jia/Build-A-Neural-Network/README.md

 12. Adam Optimizer
 13. Mini-batch Training

-Additionally, various experiments have been conducted based on the self-built neural network structure.
-The prediction loss, prediction accuracy and running time are adopted as the evaluation methods of the experimental models.
-Hyper-parameter tuning, comparative analysis and ablation studies are also included.

 ## How to use

 Step 1.
 Save the `model.py` file in the same root with your code files.